 Trauma therapy helps you to identify and come to terms with feelings and emotions you may experience during or after a traumatic event.
 These emotions will vary from individual to individual.
 It can be helpful to discuss traumatic experiences, feelings of grief, and relationship difficulties with a professional who is familiar with the complex effects of trauma.

-Trauma Counselling also offers you new ways of thinking, feeling and behaving as well as:
+Trauma Therapy also offers you new ways of thinking, feeling and behaving as well as:

 - Validation for your experiences

 - Helping you to make sense of what has happened to you

 - Healing from trauma and abuse

 - Greater awareness